How many credits do I need to complete my degree?

 If you are new, it is sometimes best to sign up as an individual and let the Director of Chamber Music help connect you with people who you will enjoy playing with.

-It takes 4-6 weeks after the beginning of the semester for chamber music registration to appear on SIS.
+It takes four to six weeks after the beginning of the semester for Chamber Music registration to appear on SIS.
 Don’t do anything.
-Check again towards the end of the semester and if you still don’t see chamber music listed on your roster, then email the Director of Chamber Music to let him know.
-He will be able to help you at that time.
+Check again towards the end of the semester and if you still don’t see Chamber Music listed on your roster, then email the Director of Chamber Music for help.

 I am a pianist—can I play in a chamber group AND a piano ensemble?